 What is a Workaholic?

-was coined in the U.S. to describe the most respectable, encouraged and praised of all addictions.
+The term workaholic was coined in the U.S. to describe the most respectable, encouraged and praised of all addictions.
 Workaholism affects millions of people and is as dangerous as any other addiction.

 Workaholism is known as a process addiction.
 A process addiction is an addiction to certain behaviors or processes that alter mood and brain chemistry.
 Unlike chemical addiction, the brain is altered by the process of engaging in an activity as opposed to introducing a chemical to the body.
 The term addiction encompasses any recurring compulsion or obsession by an individual despite negative consequences and an inability to cease the activity and remain stopped.
 Besides workaholism, process addictions include eating disorders, love addiction, sexual disorders, shopping addiction, problem gambling, and internet addictions.